Vegetable Soup that’s anything but boring—bold, hearty, packed with veggies, and it’s got a secret flavor boost!

 The Best Vegetable Soup Recipe

-Even as a big vegetable lover (hi, that’s me!), I’ve had my share of less-than-great vegetable soups.
-Some even made me question my love for veggies altogether!
+Even as a big vegetable lover (hi, that’s me!), I’ve had some veggie soups that made me question my love for them.

 Secret Ingredient